eyupilhan/petclinic-microservices/README.md

-Petclinic Microservices Platform (AWS DevOps Implementation) Overview
+# Petclinic Microservices Platform on AWS

+## End-to-End DevOps Implementation

+## Overview

 This project demonstrates a complete cloud-native microservices platform deployed on AWS using modern DevOps practices.